another1024/another1024/README.md

 - CVE-2023-28722

 #### 📋Paper
-- Black Hat 2024 Aisa Spaker
+- Black Hat 2024 Aisa Speaker
 ### Say something
 - looking for some Player for Table game